|

 Here's what we're reading, recommending, and revisiting this week.

-Next Wednesday, we'll watch season 1, episode 2, "Joe Pesci."
+Next week, we'll continue with season 5, episode 5, "This Place Is Death."
 We'll be back tomorrow with our weekly roundup.

 Here's what we're reading, recommending, and revisiting this week.